iojini/insider-threat-data-exfiltration/README.md

 ---

-The following response actions were taken: implemented DLP policies to detect and block unauthorized transfers of sensitive data to external cloud storage; configured egress filtering to restrict outbound connections to unapproved cloud storage services; deployed application whitelisting to prevent unauthorized software installation and restrict PowerShell script execution; established ongoing monitoring for archive creation, suspicious process execution, and network connections to cloud storage endpoints.
+The following response actions were taken: immediately isolated the affected device upon discovery of the exfiltration activity to prevent further data loss; implemented DLP policies to detect and block unauthorized transfers of sensitive data to external cloud storage; configured egress filtering to restrict outbound connections to unapproved cloud storage services; deployed application whitelisting to prevent unauthorized software installation and restrict PowerShell script execution; established ongoing monitoring for archive creation, suspicious process execution, and network connections to cloud storage endpoints.

 ---